mcejp/bmboot/doc/questions.rst

 .. question:: How does PSCI affect us?

-.. qquestion:: How to have certain IRQs handled in EL3 and others in EL1?

 .. question:: How to ensure that our IRQ will be taken even if EL1 crashes to SyncErr?
    :status: RESOLVED

    Answer: if EL3.IRQ is set, IRQs cannot be masked by EL1

+.. question:: How to handle certain interrupts in EL3 and others in EL1?
+   :status: RESOLVED

+   The GIC has a concept of *interrupt groups*, which can be set for each individual interrupt source.
+We can then route one group to IRQ and another to FIQ, while configuring the EL3 registers to catch FIQ in EL3 but let IRQ go through to EL1.

+   QUESTION: what if we receive IRQ while already in EL3? should we keep the CPSR I-bit always off in EL3?

 .. question:: How to manage memory map so that there is a single source of truth?